Rotimi Fani-Kayode: Work

-This can be seen in his early work, specifically "Sonponnoi" (1987).
+In "Sonponnoi" (1987), there is a headless black figure, decorated in white and black spots, holding three burning candles on his groin.
 Sonponnoi is one of the most powerful orishas in the Yoruba pantheon; he is the god of smallpox.
-As a result of his great power, he induces fear to the point where people are afraid to speak his name, and he becomes an outsider, abiding in the countryside instead of the mainland.
-In the image there is a headless black figure, decorated in white and black spots, holding three burning candles on his groin.
 Fani-Kayode adorned the figure with spots to represent a Sonponnoi's smallpox and Yoruba tribal marks.
 The triple-burning candle on his groin evokes the sense that sexuality continues even in sickness/otherness.
 It also represents how the Christian faith replaced the Yoruba tradition while also bringing disease with it during colonialism.
-In a way, Fani-Kayode identified with this orisha being an outsider, but he extended the symbolic message of the image, speaking to him having condemned sexuality while living in a Western world that clashes with his ancestral religion.

-He especially referenced Esu, the messenger and crossroads deity who is often characterised with an erect penis, frequently in his images.
-He would engrave an erect penis in many of his images to describe his own fluid experience with sexuality.
-Fani-Kayode's mid-1980s portfolio Black Male, White Male intersects his racial and sexual themes with subtle displays of a devotee-deity relationship.
-Much of that work expresses an ambiguity that can be associated with Esu, who embodies opposing forces.
-Speaking on Esu, he insists, "Eshu presides here [...]
+Fani-Kayode frequently referenced Esu, the messenger and crossroads deity who is often characterised with an erect penis, in his work.
+Fani-Kayode would engrave an erect penis in many of his images to describe his own fluid experience with sexuality.
+His Black Male, White Male intersects his racial and sexual themes with subtle displays of a devotee-deity relationship.
+Speaking on Esu, he insists: "Eshu presides here [...]
 He is the Trickster, the Lord of the Crossroads (mediator between the genders), sometimes changing the signposts to lead us astray [...]
 It is perhaps through that rebirth will occur."
 Esu also appears in Fani-Kayode's photography, Nothing to Lose IX.
 The presence of Esu is understood in the colouring of the mask; using white, red, and black stripes the mask stands as a representation of the deity Esu.
 Although these colours symbolise Esu, the mask itself has no precedence in traditional African mask-making; this subtle theme is almost flattening the mask to represent an overarching "African-ness" (a critique of the notion of "primitiveness" that was widely digested by a European audience).